How to book a rental car with rewards points

 If you join the Avis Preferred program, for example, you earn 1 point per dollar spent on rentals (a minimum of 100 points per booking); and can redeem your points for free rental days starting at 700 points.

-If you happen to have a stash of rental car rewards points, 2021 is a good year to use them.
+If you happen to have a stash of rental car rewards points, what better time to use them than the present.
 Likewise, if you don’t have any rental car loyalty account memberships, it’s a good time to join since you’ll be earning lots of points if you wind up paying for a car rental.

 When should you use your points for a rental car?